AhmedKubba12/GeoMapComp/data/README.md

 # Data

 This directory holds the raster inputs.
-The actual `.tiff` files are not committed to the repository because they are large.
+The actual `.tiff` files are not committed to the repository because they are too large (the data is publicly available anyhow).

 Typical layout: